-If you enable pre-start readings, the UTRED30-16 starts recording as soon as it is configured and will continue to do so until you start the unit via the button.
+If you enable pre-start readings, the UTREL30-16 starts recording as soon as it is unplugged from the USB port2 and will continue to do so until you start the unit via the button.
 No alarms are processed while pre-start readings are being taken, pre-start readings will not appear in the PDF file after the logger was started, and no PDF file will be generated if only pre-start readings are present in the logger.
 Using pre-start readings is a good way to avoid data loss if you forget to start the unit, as you can still access the data using LogTag[®] Analyzer.